IronConnect64/ironconnect64.github.io/README.md

-# ironconnect64.github.io
+# PSPConnect24 Website

-IronConnect64 is a PSP online service!
+PSPConnect24 is a PSP online service inspired by WiiConnect24.
+This repository has the source for the website, pspconnect24.xyz.